kubeflow/metadata/README.md

 bazel run //:gazelle -- update-repos -from_file=go.mod
 ```

-To build and test everything using the `go` command:
+To build and test everything using the `go` command, you must first build the
+project using Bazel above.
+This will generate the necessary object libraries
+that can be used by `cgo` when linking with Metadata's C++ dependencies.
+Once
+Bazel has completed the build, you can build and test everything using `go`
+as usual:
 ```
 go build ./...
 go test ./...